vertica/VerticaPy/docs/source/verticapylab_gs.rst

 =================

-The easiest way to try out VerticaPy is with `VerticaPyLab <https://github.com/vertica/VerticaPyLab>`_, a docker-based JyputerLab environement designed to provide users with a powerful, easy-to-use development platform for VerticaPy.
+The easiest way to try out VerticaPy is with `VerticaPyLab <https://github.com/vertica/VerticaPyLab>`_, a docker-based JupyterLab environement designed to provide users with a powerful, easy-to-use development platform for VerticaPy.
 Capitalizing on the convenicnece of docker, VerticaPyLab eliminates the need for any intricate installations, configurations, and dependency management.
 VerticaPyLab extends the capabilities of JupyterLab by integrating essential tools, extensions, and utilities that allow you to unlock the full potential of VerticaPy's machine learning and analytic funtionalities, all while utilizing the